e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-1 orientation-lab.md

 ## Exercise 1 - Baseline Connectivity & Access
 1. Checking the virtual machine on your D: drive Mirror folder with the name "Intrusion Respond.ova".
 Copy the virtual machines from the lab server to your computer by running the CleanSync script on the D: drive, if it is not there.

-Import the VMs to virtual box.
+   - Import the VMs to virtual box.
+   - Install windows terminal

 2. Clone the lab repository to obtain helper scripts:
    - 'cd D:\Users\cueh\'